 When I was young, my mom repeatedly asked to teach me to sew.
 And like any girl growing up in the 80s and 90s, I was desperate to be independent and everything-not-domestic.
 I was slightly tom-boyish, preferring soccer and sports to dance lessons.
 Absolutely refusing to learn to sew and cook.
-I always enjoyed art, but a busy schedule never really allowed for me to explore it.

 Please feel free to contact me at firstname.lastname@example.org.